hacdias/hacdias.com/content/categories/fragments/_index.md

 ---
 title: Fragments
-description: My shorter notes, thoughts, and some memory fragments.
+description: My notes, thoughts, and other memory fragments.
 slug: fragments
 ---

-💠 These are notes, thoughts, and other memory fragments.
+💠 These are my notes, thoughts, and other memory fragments.
 {.box}